'Up-and-coming' Baltimore rapper Nick Breed fatally shot on Sunday

 Local media such as radio station 92Q and Jay Hill, host of the YouTube freestyle series “No Ghostwriter,” featured Breed.

 Last year, 92Q posted his video, “The Purge,” from “Most Wanted.”
 Then, three days ago, his turn came on the “No Ghostwriter” series — a rite of passage for buzzing rappers in the city.
-His video there has nearly 3,000 views, and the comments section has become a place where local fans are mourning his loss.
+His video there has more than 5,000 views, and the comments section has become a place where local fans are mourning his loss.

 “I follow Christ, that’s my shining light / Dropping jewels to cop diamonds / All of my life I’ve been grimey, I gotta keep it beside me / Don’t like my past but somehow it define me,” he raps.